MiCAR - frequently asked questions

 VASPS

-• Where a VASP is registered and operating as a VASP by 30 December 2024, they may avail of the transitional arrangements under MiCAR, but as per the current regime, they will not have any passporting rights under the Irish VASP regime to provide their services in other jurisdictions.
+• Where a VASP was registered and operating as a VASP on 30 December 2024, they may avail of the transitional arrangements under MiCAR, but as per the current VASP regime, they do not have any passporting rights under the Irish VASP regime to provide their services in other jurisdictions.
+Any VASP not intending to apply for a MiCAR authorisation should establish clear wind-down plans and make arrangements to cease providing services by the end December 2025.

 See also: